bobaseb/energetically-coherent-computation/index.md

 Decision-making
 - role of dimensionality reduction in

+Decoherence
+- in quantum systems
+- contrast with conscious coherence
+- environmental sensitivity
+- relationship to stability

+Deep learning
+- architectural limitations of
+- contrast with conscious processing
+- limitations for consciousness

 Default mode network
 - activity patterns in altered states
 - relationship to consciousness